linexjlin/GPTs/README.md

 # GPTs
-This repo collect leaked prompts of GPTs
+This repo collects leaked prompts of GPTs.

 ## Prompts of GPTs
 - [BabyAgi.txt](./BabyAgi.txt.md) by Nicholas Dobos